PlayStation 4 sheds some weight – and some notes off its price tag

 Though its analogue sticks succumb to wear and tear a little too easily, the DualShock 4 is wonderfully ergonomic, with a responsive D-Pad and comfortable triggers and face buttons.
-A criminally-underused touchpad sits in the middle of the pad (which also houses barely-used motion control capabilities), while a light bar sits on the rear, indicating player status and soon to be used as a tracking aid for PS VR.
+A criminally-underused touchpad sits in the middle of the pad (which also houses barely-used motion control capabilities), while a light bar sits on the rear, indicating player status and used as a tracking aid for PS VR.

 It's this lightbar that marks one of the notable changes to the new controller.
 There's now a slight translucent strip in the touchpad, letting you see the color your controller is set to.
 It's a small convenience, saving you from twisting the pad upwards to see which player color you are set as.

 A more significant addition, especially for pro gamers, is the option to switch between the controller's Bluetooth connection and a wired USB data connection with the PS4.
 Previously, the USB connection would only supply charge, leaning on the Bluetooth connectivity regardless of whether it was plugged in or not.